Harpreetkh/credit-card-customer-churn-analysis/README.md

 2. **Hypothesis** Customer attrition is higher among clients with lower credit limits.
    - **Validation:** Created a bar chart showing average Credit_Limit grouped by Attrition_Flag.
-   - **Result:** "Attrited customers had an average credit limit of $8.1K compared to $8.7K for existing customers, confirming the hypothesis that customers with lower credit limits are more likely to churn"
-   - **Business Insight:** "The $600 difference in average credit limits indicates that customers with lower credit limits may represent higher risk segments who are more likely to close their accounts, possibly due to financial constraints or dissatisfaction with credit terms"

 3. **Hypothesis:** Attrition rates vary by marital status, with single customers having higher churn.
    - **Validation:** Clustered bar chart of Attrition_Flag counts by Marital_Status.

 4. **Hypothesis:** Customers with lower education levels tend to churn more often than those with higher education levels.
    - **Validation:** Created a 100% stacked bar chart showing proportion of attrited vs existing customers by education level, supplemented with calculated attrition rates for proper comparison.
-   - **Result:** "Graduate and Post-Graduate customers show significantly lower churn rates (X%) compared to High School customers (Y%), confirming that higher education correlates with better retention"
-   - **Business Insight:** "Education level serves as a strong predictor of customer loyalty, suggesting targeted retention programs should focus on customers with lower educational attainment"

 ## Key Findings & Business Insights